shin235/Spatial_Prediction_and_Uncertainty/README.md

 This repository was developed as part of my Master’s thesis at Humboldt-Universität zu Berlin.

-It implements a probabilistic deep learning pipeline to predict PM2.5 concentrations across the United States.
-The model builds on Bayesian deep learning techniques to quantify predictive uncertainty.
+It implements a probabilistic deep learning pipeline to predict **PM2.5 concentrations** across the United States.
+The model builds on **Bayesian deep learning** techniques to quantify predictive uncertainty.

-### Repository structure
+### Repository Structure

 ```text
 .